Call for Nominations

 Quantified outcomes for each criterion will assist the committee in assessing the nominations.
 Use the following headings:

-- Background: Describe the objective of the partnership and how the university and industrial partners worked together to achieve that objective.
+- Background: Describe the objective of the partnership and how the university or college and industrial partners worked together to achieve that objective.

-- Partnership: Successful entries will demonstrate a lasting partnership between the university and industrial collaborators rather than a one-time initiative aimed at addressing a single problem or challenge, and should describe:
+- Partnership: Successful entries for universities will demonstrate a lasting partnership between the university and industrial collaborators rather than a one-time initiative aimed at addressing a single problem or challenge.
+College entries will demonstrate the benefits of the partnership with industry in terms of impact and productivity and may focus on near-term applied research.
+Entries should describe:

 - the role of each of the partners;